 Some people are prone to developing both swimmer’s and surfer’s ear at the same time, especially when they spend a significant amount of time in the water.

-One of the most common forms of treating swimmer’s ear is to use ear drops and to keep the ears dry.
+One of the most common forms of treating swimmer’s ear is to use ear drops to keep the ears dry after surfing.

-At-home treatments are also available and have proven to be successful.
+At-home treatments are also available and have proven to be successful to prevent swimmer’s ear, not necessarily to treat swimmer’s ear.

 You can use a mixture of rubbing alcohol and white vinegar to inhibit the growth of the fungi and bacteria in the ear.